o3de/o3de-extras/Gems/RosRobotSample/README.md

-# ROS2 Robot Sample
+# ROS 2 Robot Sample

-This gem contains a sample robot asset, ready to be used with the ROS2 Gem.
+This gem contains a sample robot asset, ready to be used with the ROS 2 Gem.

-The robot is delivered as a ready to use prefab containing models, physics and following ROS components:
+The robot is delivered as a ready to use prefab containing models, physics and following ROS 2 components:
-- ROS2 Frame
+- Frame
-- ROS2 Robot Control
+- Robot Control
 - Twist Control
-- ROS2 Lidar Sensor
+- Lidar Sensor